 The University of Oxford is sponsoring this study.
 It is being conducted by a research team led by Dr David Keene, a University Research Lecturer in Trauma Rehabilitation and physiotherapist at the University of Oxford.
-A health professional from your local NHS Trust will be delivering the treatment.
+A health professional from the << Insert local NHS Trust >> will be delivering the treatment.

-The National Institute for Health Research is funding the study.
+The National Institute of Health Research is funding the study.